Frequently Asked Questions:

 - Revenue-based financing is not tied to current contracted orders or invoices, so a company can secure growth capital based on its future potential rather than the limitations of its current receivables.

-- A revenue-based financing transaction usually has a multi-year term, rather than a multi-month term, so a company can make long-term investments in the growth and development of its business without the constraints of shorter-term repayment windows.
+- A revenue-based agreement usually has a multi-year term, rather than a multi-month term, so a company can make long-term investments in the growth and development of its business without the constraints of shorter-term repayment windows.

-- Unlike factoring or purchase order financing providers, revenue-based financing partners don’t typically get directly involved with a company’s customers.
-You will not need to notify your customers, ask them to remit payments to a third-party, or do anything to alter your normal course of business with them when you work with us.
+- Unlike factoring or purchase order financing providers, revenue-based investors don’t typically get directly involved with a company’s management.
+You will not need to notify your customers, ask them to remit payments to a third-party, or do anything to alter your normal course of business with them when you work with Decathlon.

 Why would a company want to consider revenue-based financing structure instead of an equity investment like venture capital?

 Companies who use revenue-based financing, instead of equity, to finance their growth, can benefit from several valuable advantages:

 - There is no dilution – shareholders, LLC members, or other stakeholders maintain their